supabase/pg_graphql/docs/computed_fields.md

-## PostgreSQL Builtin
+## PostgreSQL Builtin (Preferred)

-PostgreSQL has a builtin feature for adding [generated columns](https://www.postgresql.org/docs/14/ddl-generated-columns.html) to tables.
+PostgreSQL has a builtin method for adding [generated columns](https://www.postgresql.org/docs/14/ddl-generated-columns.html) to tables.
 Generated columns are reflected identically to non-generated columns.
 This is the reccomended approach to adding computed fields when your computation meets the restrictions.
-The most significant restrictions of generated columns are:
+Namely:

 - expression must be immutable
 - expression may only reference the current row